Employment

 • Faculty members shall honor the work of other members of the campus community by observing requirements for meeting attendance, paperwork, and other processes and procedures as shall be published in various handbooks or announced from time to time.

-• Faculty members shall commit to the development of Christian community on the Barclay College campus by agreeing to communicate openly and pursue biblical, mutually edifying, and peaceful solutions and relief in the event of disagreement or conflict.
+• Faculty members shall commit to developing the Christian community on the Barclay College campus by agreeing to communicate openly and pursue biblical, mutually edifying, and peaceful solutions and relief in the event of disagreement or conflict.

 • Faculty members shall be responsible to the President through the Vice President for Academic Services.